 Rogers, one of the telecom giants in Canada had introduced in the summer of 2013 the Rogers Wireless Home Phone.
-In a nutshell, this is using the mobile technology.
-You'll need to purchase a unit, which it's a modem/adapter equipped with a SIM Card that connects wirelessly to Rogers' network and provides the means to have calls.
+In a nutshell, this is using mobile technology.
+You'll need to purchase a unit, which consists of a modem, an adapter equipped with a mobile SIM Card that connects wirelessly to Rogers' wireless network and provides the means to have calls.

-The entry price seems low, if you are an existing Rogers (or Fido) customer (from $9.99 for an existing customer it goes to $24.99 to a non-customer) but one has to be aware that this does not include many of the VoIP features other providers, such as Phone Power or VoIP Much do offer for free.
+The entry price seems low if you are an existing Rogers (or Fido) customer (from $20 for an existing customer it goes to $30 to a non-customer) but one has to be aware that this does not include many of the VoIP features other providers, such as VoIP Much Home Phone do offer for free.
 It's also disappointing there is no integration with Smartphone and also there is no integration with Rogers One number; at least at this point.

-Also shall be noted the international calls are quite more expensive; for example to India with Rogers Wireless Home Phone is $0.24 per minute and with Localphone are $0.01.
-There two international calling packages with Rogers Wireless Home Phone; both are @ $9.99 per month calling package for 5,000 minutes to the US or for calling Asia (though the countries included are only China, Taiwan, Hong Kong and Singapore)
+Also shall be noted the international calls are quite more expensive; for example to India with Rogers Wireless Home Phone is $0.24 per minute and with G3Telecom are $0.01.
+There two international calling packages with Rogers Wireless Home Phone; both are @ $5 per month calling package for 500 minutes for calling Asia (though the countries included are only China, Taiwan, Hong Kong, and Singapore)

 |Caller ID Name:|

 Typically to forwards calls just pick up the phone and press *72 then enter the 10-digits of the phone number you want to forward calls to.
 You have to stay on the line for about 5 seconds.
 After that calls will be forwarded to the phone.
 To deactivate forwarding is a similar procedure, but using *73 code.
 Hope you have a great day!
 The GoneVoIP Team